japila-books/spark-sql-internals/docs/new-and-noteworthy/metadata-columns.md

 Spark 3.1.1 ([SPARK-31255](https://issues.apache.org/jira/browse/SPARK-31255)) introduced support for [MetadataColumn](../connector/MetadataColumn.md)s for additional metadata of a row.

+`MetadataColumn`s can be defined for [Table](../connector/Table.md)s with [SupportsMetadataColumns](../connector/SupportsMetadataColumns.md).

 Use [DESCRIBE TABLE EXTENDED](../sql/AstBuilder.md#visitDescribeRelation) SQL command to display the metadata columns of a table.

-`MetadataColumn`s are supported by [Table](../connector/Table.md)s with [SupportsMetadataColumns](../connector/SupportsMetadataColumns.md).

 ## <span id="DataSourceV2Relation"> DataSourceV2Relation